buildbot/buildbot/master/docs/developer/database.rst

     .. py:method:: getRecentChanges(count)

+        :param count: maximum number of instances to return
+        :returns: list of dictionaries via Deferred, ordered by changeid

-        Get a list of the ``count`` most recent changes, represented as dictionaies; returns fewer if that many do not exist.
+        Get a list of the ``count`` most recent changes, represented as dictionaries; returns fewer if that many do not exist.

         .. note::
             For this function, "recent" is determined by the order of the